“Trawling clients on the net”: The NZZ writes about Wortspiel

 Google AdWords allows businesses to address their clients directly.
 However, certain guidelines should be followed; otherwise this kind of marketing can quickly become very expensive.

-This article appeared in today’s edition of Neue Zürcher Zeitung, Switzerland’s newspaper of record (German only).
+This article appeared in today’s edition of Neue Zürcher Zeitung, Switzerland’s newspaper of record.

 Google search terms like ‘cheap beach holidays’, ‘stylish trainers’ or a comparison of ‘health insurance premiums’ quickly yield results.
 A closer look at these same results shows that the best placed ones are marked as adverts.
 That means that these companies pay Google every time this search result is clicked, regardless of whether it sells a holiday afterwards or not.

 This advertising is called Google AdWords.
 It is an ingeniously simple concept and the most important source of income for the search engine.
 Many users do not recognise the advertising for what it is – if they did, they might feel a little indignant.
 It is a way for businesses to run targeted advertising campaigns with some precision.
 Companies can lose a lot of money however, if it’s done the wrong way.